x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/monitoring-database-availability-groups-exchange-2013-help.md

 </tr>
 <tr class="even">
 <td><p><em>ActionTrigger</em></p></td>
 <td><p>Specifies which administrative operations should be collected by the script.
 The values for this parameter are <code>Admin</code> or <code>Automatic</code>.
 Automatic actions are those performed automatically by the system (for example, a failover when a server goes offline).
-Admin actions are any actions that were performed by an administrator using either the Exchange Management Shell or the Exchange Administration Center.</p></td>
+Admin actions are any actions that were performed by an administrator using either the Exchange Management Shell or the Exchange admin center.</p></td>
 </tr>
 <tr class="odd">
 <td><p><em>RawOutput</em></p></td>